 This represents a prospective observational study.
-Oral surgery Department in Al-Karama specialized dentistry center in Baghdad for consultation.
-It varied out from January 2013 to March 2015.
+Oral Surgery Department in Al-Karama specialized dentistry center in Baghdad for consultation.
+It varied from January 2013 to March 2015.
 All consecutive patients who were referred to our center for dental extractions under local anesthesia were included in this study.
 Patients who had only deciduous teeth extracted were not included in the study.
 A total of 995 patients were included in this study.
 There were 593 (59.6%) male patients and 402 (40.4%) female patients.
-The age of patients ranged from 14 -70 years with a mean of 33.9 ± 11.32 years.
+The age of patients ranged from 14 -70 years, with a mean of 33.9 ± 11.32 years.

-2.2.
 Data collection

-The following data were recorded for each patient: biodata, medical history, the reason for extraction, number and type of teeth extracted, time is taken for the extraction to be done, amount and technique of local anesthesia, smoking habits, use of oral contraceptives, oral hygiene status, and postoperative medications.
+The following data were recorded for each patient: biodata, medical history, the reason for extraction, number and type of teeth extracted, time taken for the extraction to be done, amount and technique of local anesthesia, smoking habits, use of oral contraceptives, oral hygiene status, and postoperative medications.
 If the extracted tooth was an impacted third molar, its depth and angulation were also recorded.
 All the extractions were carried out under local anesthesia; 2% lignocaine with 1: 80,000 adrenaline.
-The patients were instructed to return to the clinic if there is any increased or persistent pain in the extraction socket within 7 days.
+The patients were instructed to return to the clinic if there was any increased or persistent pain in the extraction socket within 7 days.

-2.3.
 Diagnosis of dry socket

 The term dry socket describes the appearance of the tooth extraction socket when the pain begins.
-On examination, the tooth socket appears to be empty, with a partially or completely lost blood clot, and some bony surfaces of the socket are exposed.
+On examination, the tooth socket appears empty, with a partially or entirely lost blood clot, and some bony surfaces of the socket are exposed.
 The exposed bone is sensitive and is the source of the pain.
-The area of the socket has a bad odor and the patient frequently complains of a foul taste5.
-The following data were recorded for those with a diagnosis of dry socket: bio data, day of presentation, day of onset of dry socket, and teeth involved.
+The area of the socket has a foul odor, and the patient frequently complains of a foul taste5.
+The following data were recorded for those diagnosed with dry sockets: biodata, day of presentation, day of onset of dry socket, and teeth involved.

-2.4.
 Data Analysis